-David A. Myers was elected to the Board in May 2003 and re-elected for a fourth term on January 2011.
+David A. Myers was elected to the Board in May 2003 and re-elected for a fifth term on January 2014.
 Myers has been with the San Diego County Sheriff's Department for more than 28 years, fulfilling various assignments as a deputy, sergeant, lieutenant, captain and now commander.

 Appointed November 2010, Dick Vortmann became a Board member after leading National Steel and Shipbuilding Company (NASSCO) for 22 years as president, CEO and chairman.
 Part of Vortmann's role in leading the billion-dollar shipbuilding and ship repair company was management of the organization's defined benefit and defined contribution plans for thousands of employees.

 Dan McAllister was elected to the Office of the Treasurer-Tax Collector by the general public in November 2002 and took office in December 2002.
 He occupies the first seat on the Retirement Board and will hold this position on the Board of Retirement as long as he remains in office.
 Prior to his election, McAllister was a financial consultant and investment broker with a major national brokerage firm.

 James W. Feeley occupies the eighth alternate member seat on the Retirement Board and is SDCERA's longest serving Trustee.
 He was elected by the General Members and began serving March 1982 while still an active employee with the Assessor's Office, serving four consecutive terms until June 1992.
 Since his retirement from County service, Feeley has occupied the eighth seat on the Retirement Board as the retired members representative from July 1996 to the present.

-Tim Hancock was elected to a three-year term on the Board of Retirement, which began in January 2014.
-Hancock began his career with the Probation Department in 1996 and currently works as a Supervising Probation Officer at the Kearny Mesa Juvenile Detention Facility.
-He has served as president of the San Diego County Probation Officers' Association, holding the positions of Director, Vice President, and President.
+Tim Hancock was elected to his second three-year term on the Board of Retirement, which began in January 2014.
+Hancock began his career with the Probation Department in 1996 and currently works as a Supervising Probation Officer.
+He has also served on the board of the San Diego County Probation Officers' Association, holding the positions of Director, Vice President, and President.